-- g.
-Credit union officials are permitted to accept awards from civic, charitable, educational or religious organizations for recognition of service and accomplishment. - Other circumstances may be permitted, provided that the credit union official submits a full written disclosure of all relevant facts describing the situation to the CEO, if such disclosure is approved by the board chairman. - 11.
-Exempted from these policies are normal wages, salaries, fees, and reimbursement of expenses.
+g.
+Credit union officials are permitted to accept awards from civic, charitable, educational or religious organizations for recognition of service and accomplishment.

+Other circumstances may be permitted, provided that the credit union official submits a full written disclosure of all relevant facts describing the situation to the CEO, if such disclosure is approved by the board chairman.